maxdz-gmbh/mdz_ansi/README.md

 ## mdz_string Overview

 [mdz_string] - is a very lightweight, versatile and speedy C  library developed by [maxdz Software GmbH], supporting ASCII/ANSI, UTF8, UTF16, UTF32, wchar strings.
-Source code of library is portable, conforms to ANSI C 89/90 Standard.
+Source code of library is highly-portable, conforms to ANSI C 89/90 Standard.

 Only shared/dynamically loaded libraries (*.so* and *.dll* files with import libraries) are available for evaluation testing purposes.
 Static libraries are covered by our commercial licenses.